What to Do with Kids in Paris

 (5) Dining Options

-Parisian food offers a wide variety for people with all sorts of palates.
+Parisian food offers a wide variety for people with all palates.
 If you’re unsure of where to start, try any of the amazing food tours on offer to keep your stomach happy!

 For more family-friendly dining options, check out the section below.